GLOBAL MARKETS-Stocks, euro hit by Greek worries

 * Greek coalition party says will not vote for rescue deal

-NEW YORK/LONDON, Feb 10 Stocks and the euro slid while safe-haven government bonds rose on Friday as final approval for a long-awaited Greek debt deal remained elusive, with fresh political wrangling injecting more uncertainty and keeping alive the risk of a messy default.
+LONDON, Feb 10 Stocks and the euro fell while safe-haven government bonds rose on Friday as final approval for a long-awaited Greek debt deal remained elusive, with fresh political wrangling injecting more uncertainty and keeping alive the risk of a messy default.

-The leader of the smallest party in Prime Minister Lucas Papademos' coalition government, George Karatzaferis, said he could not vote in favor of a 130-billion-euro bailout agreement Greece needs to avoid defaulting on its debt.
+The leader of a far-right party in Prime Minister Lucas Papademos' coalition government, George Karatzaferis, said he could not vote in favour of a 130-billion-euro bailout agreement Greece needs to avoid going bankrupt.

 Although his party has only 15 deputies out of 300, his comments drove nervous investors to sell stocks and the euro ahead of a parliamentary vote on the deal due on Sunday.